Vinyl and digital releases from Raw Music International

 George Mukabi - Furaha Wenye Gita (Happiness with Guitar) RMI-003

-Furaha Wenye Gita is a collection of songs by the great Kenyan guitarist George Mukabi, from the late 1950s up until the year of his death in 1963, and an extensive oral history by his family and peers, and lyrics in Swahili and English.
+Furaha Wenye Gita is a collection of songs by the great Kenyan guitarist George Mukabi, recorded between 1958 up until the year of his death in 1963.
+The album includes an extensive oral history by Mukabi's family and peers, and lyrics in Swahili and English.
 We are attempting to preserve a full discography of Mukabi, and the digital version features 25 of his original songs, as well as a tribute by Peter Akwabi, and a cover by his son, Johnstone Ouko Mukabi.
-More information and the full album can be found below and on our Bandcamp page.

 An almost mythical figure of African acoustic guitar, George Mukabi's reinvention of fingerstyle quickly spread from western Kenya throughout East Africa before his tragic death in 1963.
 Hailing from the Luhya speaking Kisa Region, Mukabi combined local elements of the nyatiti lyre and sukuti drum into the bouncing "omutibo" guitar style, in which melody, rhythm and bass lines all merged in two hands on one instrument.
 An imposing man who was both respected and feared, he sang of the tumults of marriage, morality and Kenyan life, selling hundreds of thousands of records in East and Central Africa, though only dimly recognized overseas.
 54 years after his passing, we are proud to help preserve the legacy and legend of George Mukabi.